wofare/self-improving-ai/README.md

 new file appears in `data/incoming`, the contents will be used to further train the model.
 Processed files are moved to `data/processed`.

+While the script is running you can monitor training progress at `http://localhost:7860`.
+The web page automatically updates with the latest training loss as it becomes available.

 To stop the program, press `Ctrl+C`.

 ## Notes